So you’re in debt and you don’t know whether to save and invest when you’re getting out of debt.

 Suze Orman isn’t a fan of debt, but she thinks that having an eight-month emergency fund is paramount to almost anything when it comes to your financial health.
 After you save for the emergency fund, then you should focus on getting out of consumer debt (credit cards, medical debt, etc.).
 She doesn’t take this approach for car loans or student loans.
 For car loans, Orman says a three-year loan is acceptable.
 This would be paid off while you are continuing to save and accomplish your other financial goals.
 Suze Orman measures your overall financial health by looking at everything.
 While credit card debt is bad, she doesn’t have a problem with debt as a matter of fact as long as you can afford it and pay it off in a timely manner.

 Obviously, Dave Ramsey and Suze Orman are only two financial planners.
-But the good thing about using these two as an example is the very different opinions you get.
+But the good thing about using these two as an example is their very different opinions.
 That is to say, there is no one right answer as to whether you should save while you are paying off your debt.

 15 Factors to Help You Decide What to Do